Event details

 On 22nd May, the Royal British Legion will honour the extraordinary service and sacrifice of the British Armed Forces during operations in Iraq.
 An event will be held at the National Memorial Arboretum, Staffordshire, from 12 noon.

-The register your interest form closed on Sunday 12th April and we are not accepting any further registrations for the event.
-There will be viewing areas open to the public; for further details, please see our FAQ on public attendance.
+Registration closed on Wednesday 6th May and we are not accepting any further registrations for the event.
+There will be viewing areas open to the public; for further details, please see our FAQs on public attendance.

 About the War in Iraq